Archive How Much Privacy Should a Teenager Have?

 • Instantly block apps with the press of a button

-Along with the other features Safes provides, you can manage your child’s digital well-being even when you’re not there right next to them.
-To learn more about Safes, feel free to visit our FAQ page.
+Along with the other online safety features Safes provides, you can manage your child’s digital well-being and keep kids safe even when you’re not there right next to them.
+To learn more about Safes, feel free to sign up for a free trial and provide a safer digital environment for your family.

 Mohammad